transport-solution-sam/SAM/client Windows Phone 8.1/readme.md

 * Seat Ibiza 6J 1.6 TDI
 * Volkswagen Golf VII 2.0 TDI

-Its functionality was tested on a  and a  together with the following cars:

 ## Developer Instructions

 To modify, compile, deploy and run the application, Visual Studio 2015 (Community/Professional/Enterprise) and the Windows 8.1 SDK is required.
 Newer Versions of Visual Studio are not supported!